KhoaDTran/UW-IMA-Registration/README.md

 # UW IMA Registration
-Script to acquire any desired ima appointment that is or isn't available.
-Any unavailable appointments will be searched until there is a spot open due to cancelation.
+Script to acquire any desired IMA appointment that is currently offered, either avaliable or unavaliable, script will search for desired appointment slot until acquired or current time has passed.
+User can either search for appointments in the future or the present day.

 INSTRUCTIONS:
 1. Install selenium in terminal using pip